MapManagement/weisserbot/README.md

     Delete command
     !del_cmd <command_name>

-    Enabling or disbling a commmand
+    Enabling or disabling a commmand
     state can be "on" or "off"
     !turn_cmd <command_name> <state>